 We ran our test for 8 weeks.
 With one post per week, that meant 8 posts per profile – 32 posts in total.

-To eliminate other factors such as time, date and gender, the profiles were male, working at the same company, posting every Friday at noon, with the same body text and image.
+To eliminate other factors such as time, date and gender, the profiles were male, working for the same growth hacking agency, posting every Friday at noon, with the same body text and image.

 In addition, Profiles A&C would post the ‘Link in Post’ format, henceforth LiP, the first time.
 The second time, they would post the ‘Link in Comment’ format, henceforth LiC.
 The third time they would post in LiP format etc.